alielfilali01/blog/leaderboard-arabic-v2.md

 ---

-Recent community discussions, including critiques of the Open Arabic LLM Leaderboard (OALL) and similar projects, have revealed significant gaps in current benchmarking approaches.
-Researchers, developers, and language enthusiasts have called for more direct evaluations of Arabic-centric tasks, greater transparency in benchmark creation, and more inclusive datasets that span different dialects, domains, and applications.
-Addressing these concerns has been a key driver behind the design of the new leaderboard.
+Recent discussions within the community, including critiques of the Open Arabic LLM Leaderboard (OALL) and similar initiatives, have highlighted key shortcomings in current benchmarking practices.
+Many researchers, developers, and language enthusiasts have emphasized the need for more direct evaluations of Arabic-specific tasks, increased transparency in how benchmarks are created, and the inclusion of more diverse datasets that reflect the breadth of Arabic dialects, domains, and real-world applications.
+These insights have played a central role in shaping the updated leaderboard.

-Arabic poses unique challenges and features that deserve specialized evaluation, beyond those captured by general-purpose NLP tasks.
-These include aspects such as Arabic grammar, complex morphology, dialectal diversity, and culturally sensitive safety-related questions.
-A leaderboard that focuses on these nuances can more effectively assess how well models perform in real-world Arabic language contexts.
+The Arabic language presents unique challenges and characteristics that require specialized evaluation beyond what general NLP tasks can capture.
+These include intricate grammar, rich and complex morphology, the diversity of spoken dialects, and culturally nuanced safety-related considerations.
+A leaderboard that addresses these factors can provide a clearer picture of how well models perform in real-world Arabic language contexts.

-A significant portion of the datasets and tasks used in the first version of OALL stemmed from content or contexts tied to non-Arabic-speaking regions.
-These tasks, when repurposed for Arabic, often failed to resonate with real-world use cases or address the practical needs of Arabic-speaking communities.
-Additionally, many of the tasks relied on direct translations from English, which frequently resulted in linguistic and contextual mismatches.
-Subtle morphological and syntactic nuances unique to Arabic were often lost in the translation process, making these tasks less reliable measures of true Arabic language understanding and modeling.
+In the first iteration of OALL, a large portion of datasets and tasks originated from non-Arabic-speaking contexts.
+When adapted to Arabic, these tasks often failed to reflect real-world use cases or meet the practical needs of Arabic-speaking communities.
+Many tasks were direct translations from English, which frequently introduced linguistic and contextual mismatches.
+This approach overlooked Arabic’s unique morphological and syntactic complexities, making the tasks less effective in measuring true language understanding and modeling capabilities.

+Additionally, some benchmarks from the first version of OALL became less effective over time as models achieved near-perfect scores, limiting their ability to differentiate incremental improvements.
+In response, the new leaderboard replaces these saturated benchmarks, introducing a more relevant and up-to-date suite of evaluation tasks.

-By incorporating evaluation tasks developed natively in Arabic, in this new leaderboard we try to capture essential aspects of the language, such as its rich morphology, nuanced syntax, and context-specific usage that are often overlooked in translated tasks.
-This shift ensures more authentic and meaningful benchmarks for assessing Arabic LLM performance.
+To address these gaps, the new leaderboard incorporates tasks that are natively developed in Arabic.
+These tasks are designed to capture the language’s distinctive features—such as its rich morphology, subtle syntax, and context-specific usage—elements that are often lost in translation-based benchmarks.
+This shift ensures that evaluations are more authentic and better aligned with the realities of Arabic language use.

-Also, it is worth mentioning that over time, we observed that some benchmarks used in the first version of OALL became saturated.
-Models achieved near-maximum scores, rendering these benchmarks less useful for distinguishing between incremental improvements.
-To address this, the new leaderboard removes or replaces such tasks, ensuring a more up-to-date evaluation suite.

-As part of this release, we also introduce ALRAGE (Arabic Language RAG Evaluation), a public, native Arabic benchmark designed to assess model performance in simulated RAG scenarios.
-ALRAGE evaluates how effectively models handle Arabic-specific challenges in retrieval and generation, offering a robust metric for tasks that simulate real-world usage of RAG-based systems.

 ---